-Most of our articles are written from a progressive Christian perspective, though we also enjoy participating in dialogue with other faith traditions.
+Most of our articles are written from a progressive Christian perspective, though we also participate in dialogue with other faith traditions.

-Wherever you find yourself in terms of religious convictions—including a lack thereof —we hope you’ll find this community welcoming and inclusive.
+Wherever you find yourself in terms of your religious convictions—including a complete lack thereof —we hope you’ll find the Spiritual Parent community helpful, welcoming, and inclusive.

 About The Editor

-Ryan Tahmaseb is a parent of a young boy, a teacher at a K-8 school, and a graduate student at Boston College’s School of Theology and Ministry.
+Ryan Tahmaseb is a parent, teacher, and a graduate student at Boston College’s School of Theology and Ministry.
 His writing has appeared in publications such as The Carolina Quarterly, Education Week, Edutopia, Gravel Magazine, and Spartan Magazine.
 His first chapbook, Mutual Incomprehension, was published by Anchor & Plume Press in January 2016.

 Poetry submissions are open year round, and we encourage new poets—especially new poets of color—to submit their work to us.
 Here are some basic guidelines:

 Poems should be somehow related to parenting and/or spirituality.
 Be real, be honest, be vulnerable.

 You may submit up to 5 poems at once—preferably in one document.